I really love Anthony Bourdain’s quote about omelets. He says that “the way you make an omelet reveals your true character.”

 “From now on, all code will be 100% peer-reviewed!”

-If there’s one thing I’d like you to take away from this post, it’s for you to be convinced of code reviews’ importance and to say the above phrase to your dev team.
+If there’s one thing I’d like you to take away from this post, it’s for you to have better code reviews and code reviewers!
+I would also like for you to be convinced of code reviews’ importance and to be able to say the above phrase to your experienced reviewers, team leads, or entire dev team.

 By integrating code review into your workflow, you ensure a robust and reliable codebase while fostering collaboration and growth within your teams.
+Using code review checklists can further improve performance and build a shared understanding within the team.
 Embrace the power of code review and reap the rewards it offers to elevate your software development endeavors.

 Special thanks to my colleague and good friend Michał “Karwer” Karwanski for creating this comprehensive and insightful Best Practices for Code Reviews ⛺